tuanqle/quizes/packet/README.md

 `func selectOS(token string, distro string)`

     This routine uses `/operating-systems` API to retrieve a list of available operation systems.
-    In order to pick an operating-system to use, I chose `distro` as the filter.
+    It filters and select an operating-system by using `distro` field.

  `func selectPlan(token, projID string, class string)`

-    This routine uses `/projects/<projID>/plans` API to retrieve a list of available plans associated with the project.
-To pick which plan to use, I chose `class` as the filter.
+    This routine uses `/projects/{projID}/plans` API to retrieve a list of available plans associated with the project `{projID}`.
+It filters and selects a plan by using `class` field.

  `func selectFacility(token, projID string, feature string)`

-    This routine uses `/projects/<projID>/facilities` API to retrieve a list of avialable facilities associated with the project with ID: `projID`.
-To pick facilities, I chose `feature` as the filter.
+    This routine uses `/projects/{projID}/facilities` API to retrieve a list of avialable facilities belong to project `{projID}`.
+It filters and selects a facility by using `feature` field.
+I choose to use single feature to select a facility for simplicity.
+However, it is possible to enhance to support multiple features filtering.

  `func createDevice(token, projID string, os *OS, facility *Facility, plan *Plan)`

-    This routine uses `/projects/<projID>/devices` API with `POST` method to create a device.
-It uses fields from selected operating-system, plan, and facility data as message input.
+    This routine uses `/projects/{projID}/devices` API with `POST` method to create a device.
+It uses data from selected operating-system, plan, and facility to orchestrate the launch.

 ### Suggestion